APFIP’s work lifts orchard performanceResearch & Extension

 This report has been based on the Independent Review of APFIP undertaken by Bryan Whan in 2014 and additions from the APFIP team.

-APFIP is managed and implemented by APAL and is funded by Horticulture Innovation Australia Ltd using the apple and pear industry levy funds from growers and matching funds from the Australian Government.
+APFIP is funded by Hort Innovation using the apple and pear research and development and contributions from the Australian Government.